snbk97/my-dotfiles/vim/README.md

 yourself.

 ## Stuff in here
- - Material and PaperColor Theme
+ - Material and PaperColor Theme (BAD)
  - Ag for searching (you'll need to install it).
  - vim fugitive
  - uses coc LSP